tmaone/homebrew-brew/README.md

-# Personal Meta-tap
+# Personal Meta Tap
-## contains homebrew taps managed as git subtrees
+## collect and manage external homebrew  taps
 ----

 ## How do I install these formulae?